sorryfornow/Pipeline/README.md

   - Connect `source`'s output to `dest`'s input for the given `slot`.
-  - **Throws**: in order, if either handle is invalid, the destination node's slot is already full, or the source output type does not match the destination input type, throw the appropriate `pipeline_error`.
+  - **Throws**: in order, if either handle is invalid, the destination node's slot is already full, the source output type does not match the destination input type, the slot number indicated by `slot` does not exist, throw the appropriate `pipeline_error`.

 - `void disconnect(node_id source, node_id dest);`